top of page

 A. As a general rule, the ideal burial depth for optimal decomposition conditions is 3.5 – 4 feet from the bottom of the grave to the soil horizon, which also guarantees an 18-24 inch smell barrier that prevents animals, two and four legged both, from being able to smell anything.
 By adding the displaced soil to the top of the grave in a mound, that depth is doubled until it gradually settles.

-Q. Won’t wild animals dig up corpses?
+Q. Won’t wild animals dig up remains?

 A. No. Burials occur 3.5 feet under the ground with, at minimum, an 18-inch smell barrier.
-Animals are much more interested in living prey above ground than in working that hard.
-We’re just not that delicious.

 Q. Do green burials contaminate the water table or drinking water?